spl3ndid/GitHub-Data-Dashboard/README.md

 ---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.
 3. Commit your changes: `git commit -m 'Add feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).

 ---